-Personnel: The following requested personnel will all be hired as % FTE Base Total responder.
-The following requested personner will all be lined as / 0 1 1 1 Dusc 1 Otal employees of the project.
+1) Personnel Personnel: The following requested personnel will all be hired as % FTE Base Total employees of the project.
 Salary Education Program Specialist to oversee the contract for the service provider to plan and organize teacher induction academies 1@ 100% \$73,674 \$225,471 All personnel are contractual, not permanent State staff.
-Personnel co 2% annually throughout the grant period. sts are e stimated to rise by
+Personnel co 2% annually throughout the grant period. osts are e estimated to o rise by